blawggy/Pelican-Pouch/README.md

 ## Post install

-After running the install and following up with the **install guide**
+After running the install, just click next all the way to the end. **NO COMMANDS NEEDED**

 You Should be able to access the panel with the credentials